toitek/toitek/README.md

 Software Engineer
 -----------------

-Software engineer with more than 3years experience writing code for a living.
+Software engineer who's writing code for a living.

 *   🖥️  See my portfolio at [wandhe.me](http://wandhe.com)